rcantini/ER-HER2-BC_Grade_Classification/README.md

 Key components include:
 - Feature selection and grade classification using METABRIC gene expression data.
-- Unsupervised clustering and validation on TCGA samples.
+- Clustering analysis on TCGA samples.
+- Survival analysis and statistical validation.
 - Integration of OCR-extracted clinical annotations from pathology reports.
-- Survival analysis.
 - Model explainability using SHAP.
 - Report generation using Large Language Models (LLMs) for both patients and clinicians.